openseattle/openseattle.github.io/code-of-conduct/index.md

 - Actively involve community groups and those with subject matter expertise in the decision-making process.
 - Ensure that the relationships and conversations between community members, the local government staff and community partners remain respectful, participatory, and productive.

-Code for Seattle reserves the right to ask anyone in violation of these policies not to participate in Code for America events or network activities.
+Code for Seattle reserves the right to ask anyone in violation of these policies not to participate in Code for Seattle events or network activities.

 _Adapted from national Code for America code of conduct._